vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 Benares plate of Karnadeva in 1041 A, D. ( E. I. II. p.
 309 ).
 FEIFT-alaga -Great minister of peace and war.
 Occurs in

 the Palitana plate of Dharagena II in Gupta year 252 (E. I. XIN.
 80), in plate of Buddharāja (E. I. VI at p.
 299 in 609-10 A.D.), in the Pimpari plate of Dhruvarāja (E.I.
 X at p.
 89) in sake 697.
 In the Harsacarita (VI) Harṣa is said to have dictated his proclamation of digvijaya to 'Mabā...krta' who sat near him, In E.I.
 IX at p.
-290 (plates of Saṅkaragana) and E. I. XII p.
+290 (plates of Śhaṅkaragana) and E. I. XII p.
 30 at p.
 35, we have 'mabāsandhivigra

 hādhikaraṇādhikrta.
 RETETE Great Commander.
 Occurs in Kabla plate of Sodha